egremyb/STIProject/README.md

 ![Inbox Page](./images/Inbox.png)

 For each email, the date it was sent, the sender and the subject are displayed.
 A user can do the following actions on an email, in the same order as the picture:
-- Respond to it
+- Respond to it(arrow pointing to the left)
-- Delete it
+- Delete it(bin icon)
-- Show its details
+- Show its details(arrow pointing to the up right)

 ### New message page